wein.plus

 Log in Become a Member

 Austrian term for a partially fermented grape must that must come exclusively from grapes harvested and processed in Austria.
-It is derived from the "stormy" sound of the beverage, which is rich in carbonic acid.
-It is an EU-wide origin-protected traditional term, so it must be labelled with a country wine origin (Bergland, Steirerland or Weinland).
-The existing alcohol content must be at least 1.0% vol. Due to the potential continued fermentation, this can increase to 10% alcohol by volume, which is mostly prevented by cooling.
-The total alcohol content must not exceed 13.5% vol (white) or 14.5% vol (red).
+It is derived from the "stormy" sound of the carbonated drink.
+It is an EU-wide origin-protected, traditional term, which is why it must be labelled with a country wine origin (Bergland, Steirerland or Weinland).
+The alcohol content must be at least 1.0% vol. Due to the potential for continued fermentation, this can increase to 10% alcohol by volume, which is usually prevented by refrigeration.
+The total alcohol content may not exceed 13.5% vol (white) or 14.5% vol (red).

 Sturm - Flasche auf einem Tisch